saeedashrafy/learn/README.md

 ### With the above, even if the elements on the list change, Compose recognizes individual calls to MovieOverview and can reuse them

+### Some composables have built-in support for the key composable.
+For example, LazyColumn accepts specifying a custom key in the items DSL

 ### Jetpack Compose has a UI rendering pipeline that operates in three primary phases: Composition, Layout, and Drawing
 + Composition: What to show
 + Layout: Where to place it